-To try and discover what I wanted to do I followed what I knew and I did some introductory courses; counselling, coaching and mentoring and I discovered that I wanted to help others reach their potential in their working lives.
+To try and discover what I wanted to do I followed the thread.
+The thread in my case related to what I knew was true about what gives me meaning and I did some introductory courses; counselling, coaching and mentoring and I discovered that I wanted to help others reach their potential in their working lives.

-As a CV Writer I listen and facilitate the conversation to gain an understanding of what’s important and get a sense of the person as well as their career history so that I can refine and translate that information into a targeted CV.
+As a CV Writer I listen and facilitate the conversation to gain an understanding of what’s important and get a sense of the person as well as career history so that I can refine and translate that information into a targeted CV.